Jburdt/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+  I looked at the dev tools.
+The console said a server 500 error.
+So I went and looked at the last request I sent through.
+If you read it it says what line the erros is on.
+I changed Toys.create to Toy.create.

 - Update the number of likes for a toy

   - How I debugged:

+  Clicked the like button.
+Looked at my dev tools to see an error about unexpected end of JSON.
+Looked at the fetch nethod then made sure my controller action was good.
+I put a debugger in first to look at the params. then I looked at the rest of the controller and added render json: toy

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+  Clicked the donate button.
+Looked at my Dev tools to see a 500 error.
+Looks at my rails server logs to see I didn't have a destroy action in my routes.
+Added destroy to routes.